micsparre/micsparre/README.md

 ### personal projects 🖥️

+- [wordfake ❌](https://github.com/micsparre/wordfake#readme): Daily [website](https://wordfake.com) game where you are given 5 words, 4 of them are real, and you have to guess which one is fake
 - [jaku 🚥](https://github.com/micsparre/jaku#readme): [Web app](https://jaku.pages.dev/) tool for anime - comparatively rank watched content, bookmark shows, and get personalized recommendations
 - [fpl-newsletter ⚽️](https://github.com/micsparre/fpl-newsletter#readme): Daily newsletter for details about a Fantasy Premier League league
 - [world-map 🌎](https://github.com/micsparre/world-map#readme): [Web app](https://micsparre.github.io/world-map) to track the countries you've visted on a rotatable globe (desktop only)